CooperUnion/selfdrive/docs/projects/led-guide.md

 communicate with other nodes over a CAN network.
 We define CAN messages and their respective nodes within the `can.yml` file in `selfdrive/can`

+Further documentation on what a CAN message is will be provided soon, a brief summary would be that CANbus is an automotative grade communication standard used to communicate between peripherals on the vehicle.
+CAN messages are sent (TX) and recieved (RX).

 Within `can.yml` we have `message_templates` which define skeleton structures for common CAN messages that will appear in multiple nodes.